Tools of the Trade

 What this guide recommends

-For the agent-assisted path, this guide uses VS Code + the Claude Code extension.
+For the agent workspace path, this guide uses VS Code + the Claude Code extension.
 Here's why:

 VS Code is free and has a massive ecosystem of extensions.
 The Claude Code extension gives you the full power of Claude's agent — sub-agents, tool use, web browsing, autonomous execution — inside a visual editor where you can see your files and code.
 You get the best of both worlds: a proper IDE for when you want to look at things, and a powerful agent for when you want things done.